+For example, in Microsoft Excel, complete the following steps:

+- Press CTRL-f.

-For example, in Microsoft Excel, press CTRL-f, and type CPU in the pop-up window's search field.
+- Type CPU in the pop-up window's search field.

+- Click Find Next.

 This action positions the cursor in the CPU cell for the first array.

 Within the spreadsheet, each column head is an abbreviation for an MPI function.
 At the top of the report, you can see an explanation for each column head.